A Simple Trick to Happiness

-A Simple Trick to Happiness is a 2020 studio album by American singer-songwriter Lisa Loeb, released on February 28, 2020.
+A Simple Trick to Happiness is a studio album by American singer-songwriter Lisa Loeb, released on February 28, 2020.
 The album is Loeb's most personal and reflects her interest in simple and direct songwriting paired with inspiration from her children and personal life.
 Loeb was inspired to write positive, uplifting music due to the complexity of modern life and after having written several albums of children's music.
 The album was preceded by a music video for "Skeleton" in December 2019.

 Produced by Loeb and Rich Jacques, A Simple Trick to Happiness is a snapshot that examines life as a mother, wife, artist, and businesswoman seeking to find that rare perfect balance between personal fulfillment and purpose.
 The album features 11 original songs, co-written with Jacques, Scott Effman, Rosi Golan, Eric Lumiere, and others.
 The first track "Doesn't It Feel Good" features Michelle Branch on backing vocals.

-Promotion

-In October 2019, Loeb preceded the album's release with the premiere of her single "Sing Out" on the largest LGBTQ news site Queerty, in honor of National Coming Out Day.
-In December 2019, she premiered the music video for "Skeleton," the first official single from the album.
-In February 2020, she did a wide-ranging interview with entertainment and pop culture journalist and Editor-in-Chief of Yahoo!
-Music Lyndsey Parker, speaking at-length about the inspiration for the album.
-Loeb also performed an intimate live concert and signed copies of her albums for fans during a special in-store event at Amoeba Records in Hollywood.